Ekkehard-Schulze/precision-temperature-logger/README.md

 for which the 2.1 mm x 2.1 mm sized WSON package size is too large.

 6.)
-For different technical requirements we provide a more experimental firmware,
+For different technical requirements we provide an experimental firmware,

-with additionally supports the sensors
+with with additional sensor support for

 * ADT7420 (precision temperature)

 * OneWire temperature DS18B20, DS18S20, DS1822, MAX31850 (for type K thermocouple)

+  (The OneWire bus allows more sensors on a single cable)

 * BME280 (temperature, humidity, pressure)